zhanghaotian1018/MouldCTSegNet/README.md

 In addition, you can use the mouse to rotate, zoom in and out, and click the **CHANGE** button to show different parts of 3D reconstruction model.
 Pressing the mouse wheel and dragging the mouse will change the position of the position of the virtual slice.

+**Important Note for Docker Users**​​: The 3D reconstruction step requires GUI support.
+If you're using Docker, you may need to run this step on the host machine with proper VTK installation, or configure X11 forwarding for Docker.